Main / Edit / History / / Users Area

 So when you deploy the application compile it with debug information.
 Use CMake's flag -DCMAKE_BUILD_TYPE=RelWithDebInfo or just use GCC's flags -O2 -g.
 Enable core dumps - if the program crashes you'll be able to open it with debugger and see what exactly had happened.

-Running as limited user
+Running as a limited user

-If you use a web server to control CppCMS's process life time for you, then most likely your process will run under underprivileged user, however if you use your own service don't forget these two configuration sections:
+If you use a web server to control CppCMS's process life time for you, then most likely your process will run under unprivileged user, however if you use your own service don't forget these two configuration sections:

 CppCMS's daemon allows to provide a chroot jail for the process significantly limiting the parts of the file system the process can access.
 The daemon.chroot option would make it much harder to exploit the security holes in the application.